TabularEditor/TabularEditorDocs/te3/powerbi-xmla-pbix-workaround.md

       partial: Tabular Editor 3 Business Edition only allows connecting to the XMLA endpoint of Premium-Per-User (PPU) workspaces.
     - edition: Enterprise
 ---
-# Editing a Power BI dataset through the XMLA endpoint
+# Downloading a Power BI dataset to a .pbix using the XMLA endpoint

 Once a change is made to a Power BI semantic model through the XMLA endpoint, it's not possible to download the dataset as a .pbix file from the Power BI service.